udsdepend/fm21-momba-tutorial/book/preparation.md

 These steps have been successfully tested on Windows 10 and Ubuntu 20.04, however, they should analogously also apply to your favorite Linux distribution or macOS.
 If you want, you can also use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) (WSL).
 When using WSL you have to install Python and Poetry inside of WSL (we recommend using Ubuntu 20.04 LTS as the distribution so you can follow the steps for Ubuntu).
-Docker Desktop and VS Code should still be installed on Windows.
+VS Code should still be installed on Windows.

 We strongly recommend installing [VS Code](https://code.visualstudio.com), an open-source IDE developed by Microsoft.
 VS Code has great support for [Python](https://python.org) supporting auto completion, linters, type checking, and auto formatting.